 In your Campaign, add an IVR prompt for Zip Code Entry in the Prompts section.
 This prompt will play immediately when the call connects.

 Don't forget to also create a prompt for Zip Entry Failed.
 This plays when the caller does not enter a valid Zip Code.
 You may want this message to repeat a couple times.
 In the example below, it will play a total of four times, the first play, then three repeats.

-Below is a screenshot of the Tag Wizard open to the Geo tab, with Zip selected.
-Two Zip Codes have been added, and one more is in the process of being added.
+Below is a screenshot of the Tag Wizard - Open to the Geo tab, with Zip selected.
+Two Zip Codes have been added as an example, and one more is in the process of being added.
 Of course, most people tend to upload a CSV of Zip Codes to be added in bulk.

-Adding these Tags will tell Retreaver that these are the Zip Codes this Call Endpoint (Buyer) can take, and not to send calls from other Zip Codes.
+Adding these Tags will tell Retreaver that these are the Zip Codes this Call Endpoint (Buyer) can accept, and not to send calls from other Zip Codes.

-It is worth noting that this Upload option will not accept Excel files, only comma-separated values (CSV).
+Please note that the zip code upload option will not accept Excel files, only comma-separated values (CSV).

 Geo tags come in the following format:

 geo:[ISO 3166-1 alpha-2 country code](-optional state, province or zip).

 For American based geo tags, the accepted format would be:

 This would tag a component with a California state tag.